surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab03-NeuVector-AdmissionController.md

 ## Task 2 - Creating NeuVector Admission Policy.

-In this task we will create the new admission policy to restrict container image with certain CVE Numbers.
+In this task we will create the new admission control policy to restrict container image with certain CVE Numbers.

 **Step 1)**